Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Patients Medical Neighbourhood - Best Advice

 This guide will help family practice teams improve their connections with colleagues in other care settings both within the health care system and social services more broadly.
-Download the Full Guide or Summary Guide here.

 RISE (Reach Isolated Seniors Everywhere)

 HelpAge Canada initiated a new pan-Canadian project called RISE (Reach Isolated Seniors Everywhere) - the key components of the project is a country-wide campaign encouraging people of all ages to reach out to a senior who may be isolated or lonely or at risk of becoming isolated.
-Click here to learn more about RISE.

 Supplementary Health Insurance Explained for Healthcare Providers

 As the Chair for the Extended Healthcare Professionals Coalition (EHPC), CASW was pleased to coordinate the launch of this practice resource that was developed in collaboration with the Canadian Life and Health Insurance Association to support help healthcare providers and their patients better understand how private health insurance works.
-Click here to access this practice resource.

 Additional information about Health Insurance for Healthcare Providers from Canadian Life & Health Insurance Association.